metalnethq/react-lib-starter/README.md

 # React Lib Starter

 This project provides a boilerplate to help you create and publish reusable React components to npm.
-It is built with following tools to ensure an efficient development experience.

 ## Features

 - **Vite**: Fast development and optimized bundling for your component library.
+- **Vitest**: Fast testing with Vite.
 - **Tailwind CSS**: Utility-first CSS framework for rapidly building custom designs.
 - **pnpm**: Efficient package management with improved performance and disk space usage.
 - **TypeScript**: Static typing for better code quality and maintainability.